unorthodox-paradox/omsi-2_man_nl_313-15_heating_cooling_script/docs/5_technical_reference.md

 1. Finally, during each frame, after the main script of the vehicle has delegated to the `uchill_frame` macro, and *after* `cabinair_frame` has returned:
     * `uchill_frame` delegates to `uchill_integration__actualize_vehicle_state`, which, unlike the previous macros, is responsible for assigning the values of integration variables set by `uchill.osc` *itself* (e.g. a controller's LED indicator's state), to corresponding vehicle-specific variables.

+In summary:
-In summary, `uchill_integration__init` initializes the adapter, `uchill_integration__actualize_vehicle_state` *pushes* information from `uchill.osc` to the rest of the vehicle, and the remaining of the integration macros *pull* information from the vehicle to `uchill.osc`.
-Of course, in cases where the information provided by the vehicle is not strictly compatible with the information expected by `uchill.osc`, or vice versa, it is an additional job of the integration adapter's macros to implement the logic necessary to "translate" between the two.
+* `uchill_integration__init` initializes the adapter.
+* `uchill_integration__actualize_vehicle_state` *pushes* information from `uchill.osc` to the rest of the vehicle.
+* The remaining of the integration macros *pull* information from the vehicle to `uchill.osc`.

+Of course, in cases where the information provided by the vehicle is not strictly compatible with the information expected by `uchill.osc`, or vice versa, it is an additional job of the integration adapter's macros to "translate" between the two.